The School of Art + Design is now accepting applications for the following Artist-in-Residence programs:

 In addition to developing a body of work during their residency, the invited artist will contribute to the community of SDSU.
 Residents will add to the educational experience of students in the Furniture Program, and the community within the School of Art, Design, and Art History.
 The resident’s activity within the community will include: participation in graduate seminar, public lectures, mentoring students, exhibition of work, and participation in critiques.

 Benefits of the residency include a generous stipend and housing.
 Access to the studios is 24/7 and includes traditional woodworking tools and advanced digital fabrication machinery.
-The Digital Fabrication Lab consists of a two CNC routers, a 3D laser scanner, and an ABS 3D printer, 4 formulas 3d resin printers, inc machinist mill, and a cnc lathe.
+The Digital Fabrication Lab consists of a two CNC routers, a 3D laser scanner, and an ABS 3D printer, 4 Form Labs 3d resin printers, cnc machinist mill, a cnc lathe, and a Wazer desktop waterjet cutter.
 In addition residents will have access to a well equipped metal working studio.

 Selection criteria will include quality of current portfolio, potential for artistic and professional growth, technical skill, and ability to communicate with students in a studio environment.